-If the student’s concern is not resolved through direct communication with the responsible individual or office, the student may file a written grievance by submitting a detailed account of the issue and the remedy sought to the appropriate office by email at the following address – Student Accessibility and Educational Opportunity (SAEO@vcu.edu) or Division for Academic Success (firstname.lastname@example.org).
+If the student’s concern is not resolved through direct communication with the responsible individual or office, the student may formally submit a grievance through the SAEO Grievance Form.
 These offices maintain grievance records, including complaints and resolution, and report as appropriate to the university’s Section 504/ADA Coordinator in Equity and Access Services.

 Once Student Accessibility and Educational Opportunity or the Division for Academic Success receives a complaint, the student may be required to meet with a representative from that office.
 The representative will gather relevant information and may speak with involved parties in an effort to clarify and resolve the issues underlying the grievance.
 As part of this information gathering, the student will have the opportunity to suggest witnesses who may have relevant information or present other evidence to the representative.
 The representative will notify the student and involved parties via email of the outcome, including any relevant finding, rationale, and resolution, within ten (10) business days of receiving the complaint or as soon as is reasonably practical thereafter.

 If the grievance is not resolved to the student’s satisfaction in Step 1, the student may pursue Step 2.
 If the initially assigned representative from Student Accessibility and Educational Opportunity or the Division for Academic Success is the Director of this office, the student will skip Step 2 and pursue Step 3 directly.